pytroll/pyresample/docs/source/swath.rst

 pyresample.ewa
 --------------

-Pyresample makes it possible to resampling swath data to a uniform grid using an Elliptical Weighted Averaging algorithm or EWA for short.
+Pyresample makes it possible to resample swath data to a uniform grid using an Elliptical Weighted Averaging algorithm or EWA for short.
 This algorithm behaves differently than the KDTree based resampling algorithms that pyresample provides.
+The KDTree-based algorithms process each output grid pixel by searching for all "nearby" input pixels and applying a certain interpolation (nearest neighbor, gaussian, etc).
+The EWA algorithm processes each input pixel mapping it to one or more output pixels.
+Once each input pixel has been analyzed the intermediate results are averaged to produce the final gridded result.

+The EWA algorithm also has limitations on how the input data is structured compared to the generic KDTree algorithms.
+EWA assumes that data in the array is organized geographically; adjacent data in the array is adjacent data geographically.
+The algorithm uses this to configure parameters based on the size and location of the swath pixels.

 The EWA algorithm consists of two
 steps: ll2cr and fornav.
 The algorithm was originally part of the MODIS Swath to Grid Toolbox (ms2gt) created by the NASA National Snow & Ice Data Center (NSIDC).
-It's default parameters work best with MODIS L1B data, but it has been proven to produce high quality images from VIIRS and AVHRR data with the right parameters.
+Its default parameters work best with MODIS L1B data, but it has been proven to produce high quality images from VIIRS and AVHRR data with the right parameters.